digipres/publications/ipres/ipres-2023/papers/tipping-point-have-we-gone-past-the-point-where-we-can-handle-th.md

   in the field of Digital Preservation and related disciplines with a view to deciding if it is true and what can be done about it.
 creators:
-- Stokes, Paul
+- Paul Stokes
-- Colbron, Karen
+- Karen Colbron
 date: null
 document_url: https://www.ideals.illinois.edu/items/128282/bitstreams/428929/data.pdf
 grand_parent: iPRES